Jamie Virostko

 Glenda Dickler, Postal Carrier

-Jamie Virostko is a theater artist, writer, and actor who most recently appeared as Mrs. Chisholm in The Petrified Forest and as Hanna Kennedy in Chesapeake Shakespeare’s Mary Stuart.
-In 2024, she directed a staged reading of Women and Money by Jerry Slaff for the annual Baltimore Playwrights Festival.
+Jamie Virostko is a Baltimore based theater artist and writer.
+She recently appeared as Woman in Strand Theater’s The Long Christmas Ride Home, Mrs. Chisholm in The Petrified Forest, and Hanna Kennedy in Chesapeake Shakespeare’s Mary Stuart.

-Her regional short film credits include Tyndall Typewriters, A Raven’s Call and Gods of Cable City.
-While living in Charlottesville, Virginia she appeared in local productions of Pipeline, The Glass Menagerie, Seven Homeless Mammoths and A Delicate Balance.
-She directed Twelfth Night.
+In 2024, she directed a staged reading for the annual Baltimore Playwrights Festival.
+Her regional short film credits include Tyndall Typewriters, A Raven’s Call, and Gods of Cable City.
+While living in Charlottesville, Virginia, she became an avid hiker, managed elections (including two Presidentials), and performed in local productions of Pipeline, The Glass Menagerie, Seven Homeless Mammoths, and A Delicate Balance and directed Twelfth Night.
+A dozen years in Los Angeles involved running a small pet-sitting business and directing several new plays, including Say Goodbye Toto (Ark), Franklin and Jefferson (Greystone Mansion), and The Girl Who Would Be King.